Lyrvole Orival Antoine

 In order to help her oldest child deal with the passing of his brother, Lyrvole and her husband decided to have another baby.
 Their daughter was eventually diagnosed with mild autism and a speech delay.
 “I became interested in learning everything I could about the human brain,” she says, and started to look for online education and psychology degree programs.
 She looked at three different schools before settling on Ashford because of its affordability.

 Having failed twice at trying to go back to a brick and mortar college, Lyrvole realized that an online program might be the only way for her to balance her commitments.
 “The beginning was hard for me, trying to keep up with work, kids, and their school activities.
 At first I did not know how to handle the online format, nor did I believe I could do it.
 I called the school, frustrated and ready to drop out, and talked to my Admissions Counselor.”
-Lyrvole kept remembering what Dr. Lagos had told her so many times: never give up.
+Lyrvole decided not to give up.
 “I hung up that “D” grade I had for my first course and promised myself to never let it happen again.
 It didn’t; I made the Dean’s List all the way to the end.”

 Lyrvole graduated with a double major in Psychology and Social Science.
 She holds the memory of her commencement ceremony as one of the greatest days of her life, especially because she is the first member of her family to earn a Bachelor’s degree from the United States.
 She says, “I feel very good about the quality of the education I got at Ashford.
 I have gained more confidence not only in myself, but also in my abilities to face future challenges.”